kbrother/Light-IT/README.md

 # Compact Decomposition of Irregular Tensors for Data Compression: From Sparse to Dense to High-Order Tensors

-This repository is the official implementation of Compact Decomposition of Irregular Tensors for Data Compression: From Sparse to Dense to High-Order Tensors, Taehyung Kwon, Jihoon Ko, Jinhong Jung, Jun-Gi Jang, and Kijung Shin.
+This repository is the official implementation of Compact Decomposition of Irregular Tensors for Data Compression: From Sparse to Dense to High-Order Tensors, Taehyung Kwon, Jihoon Ko, Jinhong Jung, Jun-Gi Jang, and Kijung Shin, KDD 2024.

 ## Requirements
 Please see the requirements.txt